Photo: the aimless cook/Flickr

 You can use leftover cooked (or uncooked) corn on the cob to make this soup.
 Cut the kernels off with a sharp knife and, for extra flavour, scrape the pulp out as well.
 In the dead of winter (sigh) it can be made with frozen corn.

-, coarsely chopped
+4 slices bacon, coarsely chopped

-, (about 3 cobs, if using fresh)
+2 cups corn kernels, (about 3 cobs, if using fresh)

 500 g potatoes, peeled and cut into 1/2-in. cubes (3 cups cubes)

-, to taste
+salt, to taste

-, to taste
+black pepper, to taste

 In a large saucepan or Dutch oven, cook the chopped bacon over medium heat, stirring until brown and crisp.
 Pour off all but a thin film of the bacon fat.
 Add the onion, red pepper, cumin and turmeric to the pan and continue to cook over medium heat, stirring often, until softened, about 5 minutes.

 Add the corn kernels, potatoes and chicken broth, bring to a boil over medium-high heat, then cover the pot, reduce the heat to low, and cook for about 10 minutes or until the potatoes are soft.
 Remove from heat.

-- With a wooden spoon, mash about half of the potato chunks into the broth.
+With a wooden spoon, mash about half of the potato chunks into the broth.
 Stir the cornstarch into the milk and add it to the chowder.
 Return the pot to the stove, place over medium heat and bring to a boil.